-You can grow just about anything in an EarthBox® Original gardening system!
-These are the fruit, vegetables, and herbs we recommend for this growing system.
+When you use our gardening containers like the EarthBox® Original gardening system, you can grow just about anything!
+These are the fruit, vegetables, and herbs we recommend for this growing box.
 Click on any of the images to be taken to our Growing Guide page where you'll learn how to succeed at growing each crop.
 Follow the recommendations for plant placement, light, and watering to get the most out of your container gardening experience!

 The Standard 7-7-7 Fertilizer is great for all plants, but is highly recommended for growing all fruiting and root crops such as:

 - Tomatoes, Peppers, Eggplant, Cucumbers, Zucchini/Sumer Squash, Butternut/Winter Squash, Melons, Beans, Pumpkins/Gourds, Strawberries, Okra, Corn, Onions, Radishes, Beets, Garlic.